raffis/gitops-zombies/README.md

 ## How does it work?

-It will discover all apis installed on a cluster and identify resources which are not part of a Kustomization or a HelmRelease.
+gitops-zombies discovers all apis installed on a cluster and identify resources which are not part of a Kustomization or a HelmRelease.
-The app will also acknowledge the following things:
+It also acknowledges the following facts:

 * Ignores resources which are owned by a parent resource (For example pods which are created by a deployment)
 * Ignores resources which are considered dynamic (metrics, leases, events, endpoints, ...)
 * Filter out resources which are created by the apiserver itself (like default rbacs)
 * Filters secrets which are managed by other parties including helm or ServiceAccount tokens
 * Checks if the referenced HelmRelease or Kustomization exists
+* Checks if resources are still part of the kustomization inventory

 ## How do I install it?